tarapozzi/ej_networks_replication_files/README.md

-# Replication files for "Leveraging Partnerships in the Environmental Justice Movement: A Case Study in the California Delta"
+# Replication files for "The Network Structure of Environmental Justice Social Movements: A Case Study in the California Delta"

 ## Purpose

 The folders contain all replication files for the paper: Pozzi, Tara, Lubell, Mark, and Jessica Rudnick.
-2024. *Leveraging Partnerships in the Environmental Justice Movement: A Case Study in the California Delta.* American Journal of Political Science.
+2025. *The Network Structure of Environmental Justice Social Movements: A Case Study in the California Delta.* American Journal of Political Science.
 [Submitted]

 ## Setup